linode/packer-builder-linode/README.md

 * <https://www.packer.io/docs/extending/plugins.html>

+### Tests

+Tests can be run in the following ways:

+* `make test`
+  This will run all unittests except and will not fail if acceptance tests against the actual Linode API are skipped.
+* ` LINODE_TOKEN=... make testacc`
+  This will run all unittests and will fail if acceptance tests aginst the actual Linode API do not succeed.
+A `LINODE_TOKEN` must be set in the environment.

+### Helpers

 Helper tools to interact with Linode objects and assist in development can be found in `cmd/`.
 These can be built with `go build` within their path.
 They all expect a `LINODE_TOKEN` environment variable to be set.